cuckoosandbox/community/README.md

 # <a name="mbc"></a>Cuckoo Community Signature-MBC Mappings #

 The MBC team has mapped [Cuckoo community signatures](https://github.com/cuckoosandbox/community) into MBC.
-Of the 565 signatures available, 313 were mapped into MBC (the others are anti-virus related signatures that identify specific threats).
+Of the 565 signatures available, 313 have been mapped into MBC (the others are anti-virus related signatures that identify specific threats).
 Prior to this MBC-oriented mapping, 165 of the signatures were mapped into ATT&CK.
 We added new signatures, which was possible because MBC includes malware-related behaviors that ATT&CK doesn't.
 We also used MBC's malware-focused content to revise and/or extend the existing ATT&CK mappings.

 |Description|Number|
 |-----------|------|